ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 \subsection{Evaporator Process}

-In this section, we present a case study focussing on the application of ARRTOC to a multi-loop control strategy for an evaporator process.
-The case study has been adapted from several sources from the literature \cite{Seborg2011, Kam2000, Yadav2010}.
-The choice of the evaporator process as a case study is motivated by several factors.
-Firstly, as a key step in satisfying product quality specifications, the evaporator process finds wide application across industries, including chemicals \cite{Glover2004}, pharmaceuticals \cite{Shallan2019}, and food processing \cite{Diaz2023} and thus requires tight control to set-points.
-Yet evaporators are notoriously sensitive to operational perturbations due to their design but also due to the inherent complexities and nonlinear dynamics associated with the process, making it a challenging system to control \cite{Glover2004, Diaz2023}.
-Therefore, by applying our algorithm to the evaporator process, we aim to highlight the robustness and adaptability of ARRTOC in operating such systems.
+In this section, we present a case study focussing on the application of ARRTOC to a multi-loop control strategy for an evaporator process \cite{Seborg2011, Kam2000, Yadav2010}.
+The choice of the evaporator process is driven by its widespread use in industries such as chemicals, pharmaceuticals, and food processing, where precise control is crucial to meet product quality standards \cite{Glover2004, Shallan2019, Diaz2023}.
+However, evaporators are known for their sensitivity to operational perturbations, stemming from both their design and the inherent complexities and nonlinear dynamics of the process \cite{Glover2004, Diaz2023}.
+Furthermore, the multi-loop structure yields unique dynamic effects when subjected to disturbances and noise, highlighting the need for enhanced robustness.
+Our case study explores the dynamic interactions among the control loops, illustrating how ARRTOC leverages them for superior control performance.
+Importantly, this does not require additional control-layer complexity or modifications, rendering it a practical solution for industrial practitioners.

-Furthermore, industrial evaporator processes often adopt a multi-loop control strategy with multiple PI controllers responsible for regulating different parts of the system.
-This multi-loop configuration, yields distinctive dynamics when the system is subjected to perturbations in the form of disturbances and noise.
-Thus, enhanced robustness is crucial.
-Our case study, explores the dynamic interactions among the control loops and demonstrates how ARRTOC leverages these interactions to achieve superior control performance.
-Importantly, this does not demand additional control-layer complexity or modifications, rendering it a pragmatic solution for industrial practitioners.
-In section \ref{sec:intro}, we remarked that a notable aspect of our algorithm is its loose coupling with the control layers, allowing it to seamlessly integrate with any underlying controller structure, making it agnostic to the specific structure employed.
-This will be showcased in this section.